 Finally, you will wrap up by examining issues that can occur with cabling and interfaces, looking at misconfigured IP addresses on routers and workstations.
 By the end of this course, you will have the skills and knowledge necessary to take with you to be properly prepared for the CCNA exam.

-Course Overview Hi, everyone.
-My name is Ross, but Curtis and welcome to my course Sisko to apologies and troubleshooting for CCN studies.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Ross.
+Beggared is and welcome to my course Cisco to apologies and troubleshooting for C Sienna studies.
 I'm a network engineer with more than 20 years experience building enterprise networks and teaching people about them.
-The CCN A exam requires knowledge of a wide variety of objectives.
+The sea Sienna exam requires knowledge of a wide variety of objectives.
 Most of these objectives are universally applied to networking, regardless of the gear is Cisco or not.
-However, there are topics and skills that are unique to just Cisco, which are required to pass the CCN a exam.
-This course will focus on both critical skills, universal to networking as well as some topics that are specific to the CCN A exam objectives.
-These topics include virtual networking and cloud computing, making use of Cisco Discovery Protocol, or CDP, and interpreting errors on routers, switches and workstations when configuring and troubleshooting interfaces.
-By the end of this course, you'll understand what a bad mask error is and how to use draw dot io to map a network using CDP as well as understand terminology to describe how the cloud is integrated into a network.
-Before beginning this course, you should be familiar with router and switch configuration.
-I hope you'll join me on this journey to learn Cisco apologies and troubleshooting skills with the Sisko to apologies and troubleshooting for CCN, a studies course at Pluralsight.
+However, there are topics and skills that are unique to just Cisco, which are required to pass the C C A exams.
+This course will focus on both critical skills, universal to networking as well as some topics that error specific to the sea Sienna exam objectives.
+These topics include virtual networking and cloud computing, making use of Cisco Discovery Protocol, or CDP, and interpreting errors on routers, switches and workstations when configuring in troubleshooting interfaces.
+By the end of this course, you'll understand what a bad mask error is and how to use Draw.
+I owe to map a network using CBP as well as understand terminology to describe how the cloud is integrated into a network.
+Before beginning this course, you should be familiar with router and switch configuration I hope you'll join me on this journey to learn Cisco to apologies and troubleshooting skills with the Cisco to apologies and troubleshooting for C Sienna studies course at Pluralsight.